thiccboye808/capkeys/README.md

 * `SENSOR_NUM` sets number of sensors.
 * `THR` is the threshold level needed for a keypress.
-* `ENPIN` is the pin that enables running sensing code.
 * `KEYS`  is a key map array for keyboard input.
 * `sensors` is an array of capacitive sensor library definitions.
 * `values` is an array of values updated every loop.